Former Trump 2020 campaign manager Brad Parscale hospitalized after threatening to harm himself, police say

 "We are ready to support him and his family in any way possible," Murtaugh said.
 "The disgusting, personal attacks from Democrats and disgruntled RINOs have gone too far, and they should be ashamed of themselves for what they've done to this man and his family."

+Parscale also drew Mr. Trump's wrath last year amid stories of sizable payments to his firms from the campaign and Republican National Committee combined with reports of Parscale's lavish style of living.
+Parscale holds at least one stake in Parscale Strategy, LLC, a vendor that has been paid eight figures by the Trump campaign, Republican National Committee and two joint fundraising committees linking the campaign and national party committee.
+Resentment grew around Parscale as longtime critics of the president's campaign manager — and the president himself — complained of how much he was profiting off the campaign.

-Parscale, a close ally of the Trump family, served as the digital director of Mr. Trump's 2016 campaign and was promoted to campaign manager for the 2020 campaign.
-Mr. Trump replaced Parscale with Bill Stepien in July, although Parscale remains a senior adviser to the campaign.
+A close ally of the Trump family, Parscale served as the digital director of Mr. Trump's 2016 campaign and was promoted to campaign manager for the 2020 campaign.
+Mr. Trump demoted Parscale and replaced him with Bill Stepien in July, though he remains a senior adviser to the campaign.

 If you are in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255), or contact the Crisis Text Line by texting TALK to 741741.